-Some lenders will accept a down payment of only 10%, but this is nor common.
-More often, they will require private mortgage insurance with a down payment at that level.
-Many lenders require a down payment of around 20% or even a little more, but the exact amount depends on the details of the loan.
+Some lenders will accept a down payment of only 10%, but this isn't common.
+More often, they'll require private mortgage insurance with a down payment with just 10% down.
+Many lenders require a down payment of around 20%, but the exact amount depends on the details of the loan.

-You will need a credit score of at least 680 to obtain this loan.
-Since private lenders make non-conforming loans, they set their own credit score limits and can adjust them up or down.
-Your credit score will also affect the interest rate you pay, so a higher credit score could save you money over the life of the loan.
+You'll need a credit score of at least 680 to obtain this type of loan.
+Private lenders make non-conforming loans so they can set their own credit score limits and can adjust them up or down.
+Your credit score will also affect the interest rate you pay.
+A higher credit score could save you money over the life of the loan.

-Most lenders of non-conforming jumbo loans will ask that you have a fair amount of cash reserves on hand.
-This is because they would take quite a loss in case of foreclosure due to the size of the loan.
-The amount of cash reserves is set by each lender but is often one year’s worth of mortgage payments.
+Most lenders of non-conforming jumbo loans will ask that you have a fair amount of cash reserves on hand because they'd take quite a loss in case of foreclosure due to the size of the loan.
+The amount of cash reserves is set by each lender, but it's often one year’s worth of mortgage payments.

 The interest rate on a non-conforming loan is almost always slightly higher than it would be on a loan of less value.
-Lenders do compete to keep interest rates as low as they can, while still making money.
+Lenders compete to keep interest rates as low as they can while still making money.

 Lenders of non-conforming loans are private, so any of the guidelines (except loan limit) are made at their discretion.
 You may be able to secure this type of loan even if you've had a bankruptcy.

 Conforming loans are made by banks and other financial institutions and backed by Fannie Mae and Freddie Mac.
 They have many traits that differ from non-conforming loans:

 - The down payment may be as low as 3% of the price of the home.

-- The down payment and closing costs may be gifted.
+- The down payment and closing costs may be gifted to you by others.

 - The borrower’s credit score can be no lower than 620.

 Conforming loans have some perks over non-conforming loans:

-- Flexibility: Since conforming loans have to conform to the same standards across many financial institutions, the borrower often has a choice of lenders.
+- Flexibility: Conforming loans have to conform to the same standards across many financial institutions, so the borrower often has a choice of lenders.